louis103/louis103/README.md

 ### Hi there, I'm Louis Wambua👋

 ## Am a Backend Developer and a Data Scientist from Kenya
-- 🌱I'm currently working on getting Microsoft Azure DevOps Solutions Engineer and Try Hack Me Junior Pentester Certificates (so I can feel like a pentester🤣).
+- 🌱I'm currently working on getting Microsoft Azure DevOps Solutions Engineer and Try Hack Me Junior Pentester Certificates (so I can feel like a pentester😅😆).
 - 🌱I'm also improving on my skills in Tensorflow, Pytorch and Keras.
 - 🌱Networking with different individuals in my field and related fields is also in my bucket of major activities in 2023.
 - 👯I'm looking to collaborate with other developers for knowledge exchange.
 - ⚡2023 Goals: contribute to more open source projects🥅, Build up my skills in Machine Learning,AI, DEVOPS and cyber security.
 - 👨‍💻Other projects are available in my repositories
+- Also Learning RUST Programming to be able to build highly efficient, scalable and fast software.🙌
 - 🌱Fun fact: I love hiking and of course Coffee dates🤣🤣

 ### Connect with me: